sgatz/larasquare/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Simple and extensible Foursquare API PHP Client with Laravel Facade and ServiceProvider based on Guzzle 6 Currently it supports only userless endpoint requests.
+Simple and extensible Foursquare API PHP Client with Laravel Facade and ServiceProvider based on Guzzle 6 (and allowing Guzzle 7)
+Currently it supports only userless endpoint requests.